bridgecrewio/checkov/docs/2.Basics/Suppressing and Skipping Policies.md

 If you specify a severity with the `--check` flag, then any check that is equal to or greater than that severity will be included.
 If you specify a severity with the `--skip-check` flag, then any check less than or equal to that severity will be skipped.

 You can also combine the `--check` and `--skip-check` flags when using severities to get a very granular policy set for the run.
+In this case, the `--check` filter will be applied first to explicitly include checks, and then the `--skip-check` list will be applied to remove any remaining checks.
+See below for examples.

 In order to filter by severity, you must run with the platform integration via API key.